icecube/icetray-public/docs/general/test_guides/testing_coverage.rst

   $ cd $I3_BUILD
   $ lcov -d . -z
-  $ lcov -d. -c -i -o test_base.info
+  $ lcov -d . -c -i -o test_base.info

 You'll see some output from ``lcov`` about it scanning ``*.gcno`` files.
 This is good.
 Next, we run our tests.
 That's the whole point,